OpenBoon/OpenBoon/Analyst/README.md

 For example, the FaceIngestor uses the opencv-2411.jar, so you must put the opencv-2412.jar file in the `ZORROA_SITE_PATH`.

-Some ingestors will load model files using the `ZORROA_OPENCV_MODEL_PATH` environment variable.
+Some ingestors will load model files using the `ZORROA_MODEL_PATH` environment variable.
 This generally points to the top of a shared model path and each processor uses files from a subdirectory.
 Set it to, e.g. `<ingestors-project>/models` and place the Caffe models under `<ingestors-project>/models/caffe/imagenet`.